Alfresco/alfresco-ansible-deployment/README.md

 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project and information to report any issues.

+### Adding support for a new distribution

+We expect distribution support to be added using mostly roles `vars` files.
+If distro specific tasks are needed those should be skipped for other distros and possibly added in separate task files.

+The OS support table in `docs/README.md` must be updates and so does the `supported_os` variable in the `group_vars/all.yml` file.

 ## Release

 To start the release process, just create a tag and push it.